FolkerKinzel/VCards/src/Examples/GettingStarted.md

 A VCF file consists of one or more vCards.
 The content of a vCard is represented by the `VCard` class.

 ### The VCardProperty class
 A vCard consists of several "properties".
-Accordingly the data model of the `VCard` class is built on classes that are derived from `VCardProperty`.
+Accordingly the data model of the `VCard` class is built on classes that are derived from the abstract `VCardProperty` class.

 `VCardProperty` exposes the following members:
 ```csharp